BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI

-\meh{To situate our work in the video-mediated communication literature}, we first classified techniques for composing meeting environments, based on a review of commercial video-conferencing tools and HCI systems research.
-Here, we define the environment as the ``stage'' or background rendered around users' videos, excluding other functional elements of video-conferencing tools such as the chat or host controls.
-As shown in Fig.~\ref{fig:rel-work-env-composition}, we further categorized these composition techniques according to three overarching benefits they can provide for distributed collaboration, as demonstrated through empirical studies in prior work: \textit{(1)}~establishing a shared context, \textit{(2)}~enabling spatial metaphors for communication, \textit{(3)}~serving as a record or artifact of collaboration.
+Our goal with \SystemName was to provide a unified set of customization techniques for dynamically tailoring meeting environments to a wide range of collaborative activities.
+Here, we define the \textit{environment} as the ``stage'' or background rendered around users' videos, excluding functional tools such as the chat or host controls.

+To understand the design space of meeting environments, we reviewed commercial video-conferencing tools and systems from video-mediated communication research.
+We classified the environment design strategies these systems adopted to mitigate challenges in distributed collaboration, as demonstrated through empirical studies.
+Our review surfaced three main roles that meeting environments can play in supporting distributed collaboration (Fig.~\ref{fig:rel-work-env-composition}): \textit{(1)}~establishing a shared context, \textit{(2)}~enabling spatial metaphors for communication, \textit{(3)}~serving as a record or artifact of collaboration.

-We focus our review on screen-based meeting systems with 2D or 2.5D designs; composition techniques for other modalities (e.g., tabletop~\cite{Zagermann-CHI16, Tuddenham-CHI09} or mixed reality interfaces~\cite{Pejsa-CSCW16, Herskovitz-ISS22, Gronbaek-CHI23}) would likely introduce new dimensions to our categorization.
+We focus our review on screen-based meeting systems with 2D or 2.5D designs.
+Design strategies for other modalities (e.g., tabletop~\cite{Zagermann-CHI16, Tuddenham-CHI09} or mixed reality interfaces~\cite{Pejsa-CSCW16, Herskovitz-ISS22, Gronbaek-CHI23}) would likely introduce new dimensions to our categorization.